James Williamson b. 1713 Scotland, d. March 31, 1806

 continue the fight against the "senseless cruelty of the Tory

-militia" and the "cruel and contemptuous treatment of the populace"
+militia" and the "cruel and contemptuous treatment of the

-by British Legion commander Lieutenant Colonel Banastre
+populace" by British Legion commander Lieutenant Colonel Banastre Tarleton.

 Preliminaries